International Politics Building

 Jeff's current research concentrates on the future of the liberal word order with a focus on the United States as provider and guardian of said order.
 Other areas of interest include US foreign policy, post-conflict reconstruction and the concept of power in IR theory.

-Jeff Bridoux is Lecturer in International Politics.
-He joined the department in 2010 as a postdoctoral fellow on the 'Political Economies of Democratisation' project, funded by the ERC.
-He holds a BA in Political Science/International Relations and a Master in Political Science from the Free University of Brussels (ULB), and a PhD from The University of Kent (Canterbury).
+Jeff Bridoux (PhD, University of Kent, Canterbury) is Lecturer in International Politics.
 His research interests are located in the future of the liberal world order, the use of the concept of power in International Relations, especially regarding American Foreign Policy, international politics of the Middle East and East Asia, post-conflict reconstruction, democracy promotion and democratisation.
-He is Assistant Editor for the Journal of Intervention and Statebuilding.
+He is the author of American Foreign Policy and Postwar Reconstruction (Routledge) and Democracy Promotion: A Critical Introduction (with Milja Kurki, Routledge).
+He is Editor for the Exeter Studies in World Orders book series, Exeter University Press.

 IP2/34420 By the People: US Politics, Past and Present